 2. Effective Franchise Business Model

-Before assessing any franchise investment, ask yourself: “How does the franchisor provide its product in a way that it can replicate success in each new unit?”
-Or, “What is the franchise business model?”
+“How does the franchisor provide its product in a way that it can replicate success in each new unit?”

 When we refer to these systems, it is about how the franchising organization achieves its goals through daily business activities.

-Franchisees should know how to:
+A franchise business owner should know how to:

-These skills are essential.
-Gain more knowledge of individual franchise brands.
 You should be impressed at the efficiency and comprehensiveness of their systems.

 At first glance, you won’t know the details of a franchisor’s systems.
-But you should understand its efficiency and capability while investigating the company.

 3. A Good Franchise Training Program

-The franchisor’s most important role is as a trainer.
-Each franchisor has a different approach to training.
 And, in some cases, the more you invest the more help you will receive.
 Many franchises have great training programs that deliver classroom and onsite instruction.

 In line with this, Albert Einstein once said that “If I had only one hour to save the world, I would spend fifty-five minutes defining the problem, and only five minutes finding the solution.”

 Franchisors have spent vast resources understanding their business.
 And they transfer this knowledge to you as a franchisee.
-Proper training is critical to the success of your business.

 4. Established Brand Image

-Brand equity is one of the greatest benefits of buying into an established franchise.
-In established franchises, customers already recognize and trust the brand and they are willing to pay a premium price for services.
 When one works out at Orange Theory Fitness, it doesn’t matter where the outlet is located, they trust that it will be a great experience.

-As a franchisee in an established system, you don’t have to start from zero to prove that your brand sells quality products or services.
-As a potential investor, are you sold on the brand?
+As a proven track record system franchisee, you don’t have to start from zero to prove that your brand sells quality products or services.

-So as a potential franchisee, the franchisor expects you to protect the brand.
 McDonald’s won’t allow you to sell gyros on the menu.
 Some potential investors are discouraged by how little freedom they have to tweak the franchise system.

 5. Franchises with Larger System Size